 The legal details

 For the purposes of this Guide it is assumed that compulsory transfers will fall within the Transfer of Undertakings Protection of Employment regulations 2006 (TUPE) definition of a 'relevant transfer'.
 This means that TUPE would apply and employment contracts would transfer from one employer to the other without any change to terms and conditions, and without a break in continuity of service.
-For more detail on the application of TUPE see our resource library web page.

 It is expected that there will be appropriate engagement and consultation with staff / staff representatives before any potential transfer takes place, regardless of which body you move to or from.

 (*this includes private sector companies, charities, not for profit organisations, and social enterprises).

 The vast majority of staff employed by NHS organisations receive NHS or equivalent pay and are on NHS terms and conditions of service.
 Terms and conditions of service include such details as holiday and sick leave entitlement and contractual redundancy benefits.
 For staff directly employed by NHS organisations these are set out in the NHS terms and conditions of service handbook and for NHS employed medical and dental staff in their relevant terms and conditions of service.

 These documents may cover more than contractual terms and conditions issues, and therefore they may not all automatically transfer under TUPE.
 Please contact your HR department or trade union representative for further advice.

 How will my transfer affect my pay and terms and conditions?